When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Methodology

 \section{Methodology}

-In this section, we present the proposed \textbf{Personalized Demand-aware Query Rewriting} framework.
-As illustrated in Figure~\ref{fig:framework}, the system consists of three main modules: (1) \textbf{Posterior-based Sample Mining}, which constructs high-quality training data from user feedback logs to determine \textit{when} to write; (2) \textbf{Style-aligned LLM Fine-tuning}, which trains the model to learn \textit{how} to write by combining Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL); (3) \textbf{Deployment with Fake Recall}, a parallel execution architecture ensuring low-latency online serving.
+In this section, we present the proposed Personalized Demand-aware Query Rewriting framework.
+As illustrated in Figure~\ref{fig:framework}, the system consists of three main modules: (1) Posterior-based Sample Mining, which constructs high-quality training data from user feedback logs to determine when to write; (2) Style-aligned LLM Fine-tuning, which trains the model to learn how to write by combining SFT and GRPO; (3) Deployment with Lightweight Recall, a parallel execution architecture ensuring low-latency online serving.